Adina Hoffman: Biography

 In 2019 Yale University Press brought out Hoffman's Ben Hecht: Fighting Words, Moving Pictures as part of their Jewish Lives series.
 Booklist gave the book a starred review and called it a "precise and lively portrait...
 Each phase in Hecht's adventures is electrifying ...
 Hoffman's concentrated biography is smartly entertaining and revelatory."
 On the publisher's website, film historian and critic Noah Isenberg describes the book as "thoroughly absorbing, compulsively readable" and says it "gives a critical but sympathetic account of the pugnacious, brilliant Ben Hecht.
 A highly gifted storyteller, Hoffman shows just how important Hecht was in his day, and why he matters now."
 David Denby, writing in The New Yorker, calls the book "superb," and says that Hoffman "writes with enormous flair."
 The book was a finalist for the 2020 PEN/Jacqueline Bograd Weld Prize for Biography and was named one of the best paperbacks of 2020 by the Sunday Times, which dubbed it "a revelation."

 Hoffman was the film critic for The Jerusalem Post from 1993 to 2000 and the American Prospect from 2000 to 2002.
 Her essays and criticism have appeared in The Nation, The Washington Post, the Times Literary Supplement, Raritan, The New York Times, Bookforum, The Boston Globe, New York Newsday, Tin House, and on the World Service of the BBC.
 She was one of the founders and editors of Ibis Editions, a small, Jerusalem-based press devoted to the literature of the Levant.
 Hoffman has been a visiting professor at Wesleyan University and Middlebury College, and in 2009 was the Franke Fellow at Yale’s Whitney Humanities Center.
 During the summer of 2011 she was the Distinguished Writer in Non-Fiction at New York University’s McGhee School.
-She is currently affiliated with Yale's Council on Middle East Studies.
+She currently teaches in the Humanities Program at Yale and is affiliated with Yale's Council on Middle East Studies.